manosbatsis/primitive4j/README.md

 simple types but, while these basic types work, they can lead to bugs or confusing code.
 That’s where strongly typed identifiers can make your code safer, clearer, and easier to maintain.

-Example using simple type (String) references and language primitives:
+Example before using domain primitives, i.e. using simple type (String) references and language primitives:

 ```java